 Venue: Lilleshall National Sports Centre, Shropshire, TF10 9AT

-Friday night Bed & Breakfast accommodation is available for an additional £45 per person and must be pre-booked.
+Friday night Bed & Breakfast accommodation is available for an additional £62.50 per person and must be pre-booked either via us, or direct with Lilleshall.

 If you wish to have dinner on Friday as well, please note that it is only served between 6.30pm & 8pm.
-You will need to pre-book it direct with Lilleshall, then settle it direct on the night currently at a cost of approx. £12 per person.
+You will also need to pre-book it direct with Lilleshall, then settle it direct on the night currently at a cost of approx. £15 per person.

 Still not sure if it’s the right badminton course for you?